getify/Functional-Light-JS/manuscript/ch9.md

 Does your view of filtering depend on whether the stuff you want is "kept" in the filter or passes through the filter?

-What about on airline / hotel websites, when you specify options to "filter your results"?
+What about on airline/hotel websites, when you specify options to "filter your results"?
 Are you filtering in the results that match your criteria, or are you filtering out everything that doesn't match?
 Think carefully: this example might have a different semantic than the previous ones.

 ### Filtering Confusion

-Depending on your perspective, filter is either exclusionary or inclusionary.
+Depending on your perspective, filtering is either exclusionary or inclusionary.
 This conceptual conflation is unfortunate.

 I think the most common interpretation of filtering -- outside of programming, anyway -- is that you filter out unwanted stuff.
 Unfortunately, in programming, we have essentially flipped this semantic to be more like filtering in wanted stuff.

 The `filter(..)` list operation takes a function to decide if each value in the original array should be in the new array or not.
 This function needs to return `true` if a value should make it, and `false` if it should be skipped.
-A function that returns `true` / `false` for this kind of decision making goes by the special name: predicate function.
+A function that returns `true`/`false` for this kind of decision making goes by the special name: predicate function.

-If you think of `true` as being as a positive signal, the definition of `filter(..)` is that you are saying "keep" (to filter in) a value rather than saying "discard" (to filter out) a value.
+If you think of `true` as indicating a positive signal, the definition of `filter(..)` is that you are saying "keep" (to filter in) a value rather than saying "discard" (to filter out) a value.

 To use `filter(..)` as an exclusionary action, you have to twist your brain to think of positively signaling an exclusion by returning `false`, and passively letting a value pass through by returning `true`.